donenoyes/my-daily-routine/README.md

 For the team at [Twenty your life on](https://www.iq.com/play/2ffkwt8zcns).

 - Tried https://github.com/wasabeef/Takt for FPS measurement on Android but display over other apps did not work.

+- Read Intents and intent filters doc.

+- Manager of TYTO.